RoboJackets/apiary/docs/admins/api/index.rst

 :nosearch:
-:og:description: Apiary provides a REST API that can be used to retrieve and update data within the database.
+:og:description: Apiary provides a REST API that other systems can use to retrieve and update data within the database.

 REST API
 ========